Conner1115/svg-defense/README.md

-I am putting my coding skills to the test by making this huge projects.
+I am putting my coding skills to the test by making this huge project.